 This is pretty funny, based on previously unreported testimony from Steele.

-New York Times had to report today that Steele's Trump dossier, which Hillary paid for, which Obama's FBI used to justify spying on the Trump campaign was likely Russian disinformation, you think?
+New York Times had to report today that Steele's Trump dossier, which Hillary paid for, which Obama's FBI used to justify spying on the Trump campaign, was likely Russian disinformation, you think?

 Which would mean the same dossier that was bought and paid for by the Clinton campaign, which means Hillary Clinton may have bankrolled a Russian disinformation campaign to try and rig the 2016 election.

-It's always gonna come down to this.
+It's always going to come down to this.

-And I'm telling you that we're gonna get to the bottom of all this, and all this information is gonna come out, and the American people are gonna open their eyes and say, How oh my God, how did this possibly happen in the United States of America?
+And the American people are going to open their eyes and say, oh my God, how did this possibly happen in the United States of America?

 And by the way, Joe Biden is up to his eyeballs.